Groestlcoin/autoban-groestlcoin-nodes/README.md

 ````

-3. Add script to the crontab to run periodically!
+3. Add script to the crontab to run periodically

 ````
 crontab -e